stephen-cripps/BeerQuest/README.md

 - [Azure Functions Core Tools V3.x](https://github.com/Azure/azure-functions-core-tools)
 - Visual Studio 2019
 ## Debugging
 To Run the program, simply run the BeerQuest.Functions project from within Visual Studio.
-The functions SDK will automatically start up to the storage emulator, and a triggered function has been built to create populate the table on startup for the purpose of this exercise.
+The functions SDK will automatically start up to the storage emulator, and a triggered function has been built to create populate the table on startup from the CSV for the purpose of this exercise.
 ## Api Definition
 ### GetVenues
 #### Request